olavdc/Lab-project/README.md

 │   └── patch_extraction  # Code to extract patches from WSI
 ```
 ### Pannuke dataset prepration

-To preprocess the pannuke dataset in order to have the right input for the model, il faut convertir le Pannuke dataset qui orginellement est dans le format suivant:
+To preprocess the Pannuke dataset in order to have the right input for the model, it is necessary to convert the Pannuke dataset which is originally in the following format:

 ```
 ├── fold0